 Don’t like this one?
 Here’s another one that you might want to try out.
 All of these categories are equally weighted:

-- Clarity (are the questions and answer clear and comprehensible?)
+- Clarity (Are the questions and answers clear and comprehensible?)

 - Correct Pronunciation (ranging from native speaker life to incomprehensible)

 - Fluency (how quickly the student asked and answered questions)

 - Comprehension (whether or not the student understood the questions, and was able to give appropriate answers)

 - Content (very simple, to quite detailed answers).
 This is closely related to task completion.

 And One More Grading Rubric for English Speaking